freak2geek/backbone-repository/README.md

 });
 ```

-Both `dirtiedAttributes` and `hasDirtied` methods, are possible to pass the sync mode against you wish to check as an option.
+Both `dirtiedAttributes` and `hasDirtied` methods are possible to pass the sync mode against you wish to check as an option.
 By default, it will check against the server mode.

 ```javascript
 user.hasDirtied({